OwenCochell/mctools/README.md

  # Formatting

  mctools has support for handling Minecraft formatting codes.
- You can decide weather mctools replaces formatting charcters with intended values, removes them, or leaves them be.
+ You can decide weather mctools replaces formatting characters with intended values, removes them, or leaves them be.

  For example, lets say you received the following content during a rcon session: